vishavjitparihar/MERN_Training/Week_2/react-practice/react.md

 ## Components
 - Allows us to organize our logic into bits of reusable code that each hangle their own internal state
+- Allows for a layer of sepration in our app where each

 ## Webpack
-- creates-react-app (CRA) generates and menages awebpack config for you
+- creates-react-app (CRA) generates and menages a webpack config for you
 - this is a build tool responsible for injecting values into the enviroment, enter prodcution mode, hot module reloading (HME), bundling and minifying your JS for optimal build (puts it through babel, removes unused code, comments, and also "optimizes your code")
     - The code function the exact same, but it will be vastly smaller in terms of memory